Kale-Prachi/Music_store_analysis_bySQL/README.md

 ## Music Store Analysis Using SQL
 #Project Overview
 This project involves analyzing a music store's dataset using SQL queries ranging from basic to advanced levels.
-The analysis is intended for practice and to gain insights into various aspects of the music store operations.
+The analysis is intended  to gain insights into various aspects of the music store operations.
 The data is stored in CSV files and imported into a relational database for querying.

 #Dataset
 The project utilizes 11 CSV files, each representing different aspects of the music store: